FIWARE/tutorials.IoT-Agent/README.md

 ![](https://fiware.github.io/tutorials.IoT-Agent/img/bell-ring.gif)

-Note that the response returns a **404** since the context broker was unable to update the attribute directly - it was fowarded to the IoT Agent.
+Note that the response returns a **404** since the context broker was unable to update the attribute directly - it was forwarded to the IoT Agent.

 ### Registering Smart Door Commands